Constructing completely integrable fields by a generalized-streamlines method: The method in two dimensions

 For a given function $f$, one has $\Omega_f = \Omega$ -- that is, the corresponding solutions $\mathbf{w}$ live on all of $\Omega$, except possibly on a singular set $S\subset \gamma_s$ -- if and only if

 In the particular case in which

-the full range of $\phi$ is not available and one may be able to invert only in the elliptic regime, or only in the hyperbolic regime, for that particular choice of $f.$ There are also choices of $f$ for which $\Omega_f=\emptyset.$ The example of the density function $\rho= k/\sqrt Q$ illustrates this possibility when $\vert\nabla f\vert \neq k$.
+the full range of $\phi$ is not available and one may be able to invert only in the elliptic regime, or only in the hyperbolic regime, for that particular choice of $f.$ There are also choices of $f$ for which $\Omega_f=\emptyset.$ The example of the density function $\rho= c/\sqrt Q,$ where $c$ is a constant, illustrates this possibility when $\vert\nabla f\vert \neq c$.
 In fact, for this density function one has

-which admits solutions if and only if $\vert\nabla f\vert(x,y) = k$ $\,\forall \, (x,y)\in \Omega.$ Notice that only the normalized $\mathbf w /\sqrt Q$ is specified by this equation, while the function $Q(x,y)$ can never be determined.
-In fact in this example $\phi(Q)\equiv k^2$ cannot be inverted and one always has $\emptyset=\gamma_0 \subset \gamma_s=\Omega.$ In the case $\vert\nabla f\vert (x,y) = k$ $\,\forall \,(x,y)\in \Omega,$ one has $\Omega_f =\Omega$ and the normalized solution corresponding to $f$ is defined everywhere.
+which admits solutions if and only if $\vert\nabla f\vert(x,y) = c$ $\,\forall \, (x,y)\in \Omega.$ Notice that only the normalized $\mathbf w /\sqrt Q$ is specified by this equation, while the function $Q(x,y)$ can never be determined.
+In fact in this example $\phi(Q)\equiv c^2$ cannot be inverted and one always has $\emptyset=\gamma_0 \subset \gamma_s=\Omega.$ In the case $\vert\nabla f\vert (x,y) = c$ $\,\forall \,(x,y)\in \Omega,$ one has $\Omega_f =\Omega$ and the normalized solution corresponding to $f$ is defined everywhere.
 Multiplying by the arbitrary function $\sqrt{Q(x,y)},$ one obtains a family of solutions.
 This dramatically illustrates the importance of the range of $\vert\nabla f\vert^2$ in determining solutions to eq. \eqref{NLH-intro}.